 Compliance with relevant management requirements to protect VMEs includes adhering to spatial closures and gear specifications.
 A small number of netting offences were detected that related to closed areas and illegal gear among recreational net fishers.
-None were reported for commercial fishers.
-This will be investigated further at the site visit.
-Based on currently available information, there is some quantitative evidence that the measures/partial strategy is being implemented successfully.
+None were reported for commercial fishers (2014-2021).
+There is some quantitative evidence that the measures/partial strategy is being implemented successfully.
 SG60 and SG80 are met.